Single target Nifty weekly Option Tips

 Trading Guidelines for Nifty weekly options Tips

-- Discipline trade management is more important than successful trading tips.
+- Discipline trade management is more important than successful Nifty weekly options trading tips.

-- Stop loss must and we have to place stop loss in computer, not in your mind.
+- in Nifty weekly options Stop loss must and we have to place stop loss in computer, not in your mind.

-- Without stop loss trading nothing but suicide attempt.
+- in Nifty weekly options Without stop loss trading nothing but suicide attempt.

-- If stop los trigger just exit don't try to average price.
+- in Nifty weekly options If stop los trigger just exit don't try to average price.

-- If we protect our capital profits automatically follows.
+- in Nifty weekly options If we protect our capital profits automatically follows.

-- Trade with discipline Otherwise you have to pray for luck.
+- in Nifty weekly options Trade with discipline Otherwise you have to pray for luck.

 What are nifty weekly options?